katie-chiang/AROverCook/README.md

 A project implemented using Unity and ARCore plugin. <br />
 This is a prototype for an AR version of the game OverCook. <br />
+The player stands in a virtual life size kitchen and can pick up objects to cut or cook.